nextstrain/augur/docs/contribute/DEV_DOCS.md

 1. Wait for the bioconda-recipe PR to be merged.
 2. Wait for the new version of Augur to be available [on bioconda](https://anaconda.org/bioconda/augur).
 3. Manually run the [conda-base CI workflow](https://github.com/nextstrain/conda-base/actions/workflows/ci.yaml) on the `main` branch.
-4. Ensure workflow runs successfully.
+4. Ensure workflow runs successfully and that the summary outputs for Ubuntu and MacOS builds include `augur` with the appropriate version in the list of changed packages.

 #### Notes